-The emergence of immunotherapies have changed the game in treatment of cancer over the past decades.
-However, efficacy and safety of current immunotherapies are severely compromised by not being tumor-targeted enough.
+The emergence of immunotherapies has changed the game in treatment of cancer over the past decades.
+However, lack of targeting tumor tissue only is severely limiting the potential of these therapies.

-Combined with our proprietary bi- and tri-specific T cell engager scaffold with excellent drug-like properties, we are developing a number of truly tumor-targeted T cell engagers.
+Combined with our proprietary bi- and tri-specific T cell engager scaffold with excellent drug-like properties, we are developing a several truly tumor-targeted T cell engagers.

 A variety of solid tumor cancers have low mutational burden and poor response to immune checkpoint inhibitors.
-These novel T cell engagers bring more T cells specifically to cancer cells and eliminate them.
-Data show that the tumor cell killing is potentiated in the presence of immune checkpoint inhibitors.
+These novel T cell engagers bring more T cells specifically to the cancer cells and help eliminate them.
+Indeed, preclinical data show that our T cell engagers potentiate the cancer cell killing effect of immune checkpoint inhibitors.
 This observed synergy is likely to translate into greater clinical efficacy.

 CDR-Life’s platform enables the development of T cell engagers that target two different tumor antigens.
 Such molecules are less vulnerable to tumor resistance development through antigen loss and are likely to increase response duration in cancers prone to antigen changes.